BUEC500C1/covid19-app-NoahMalhi/README.md

 The documentation used was from https://github.com/react-native-community/react-native-maps.
 From that I was able to assemble a basic map.
 I set the intial map to show the city of Marakech, Morocco.
 For my color theme I used a google maps color style generator.
 I was able to choose my color theme and google would generate a json from it.

+The code is in the Awesomeproject directory in the App.js file.

 The following is a screenshot of the app in use on an android.
 <img src="map.jpg" width="55%" /> <br>